-The annual Post-School Survey is conducted with former students one year after they've permanently exited high school and who were receiving special education services at the time of exit.
+The annual Post-School Survey is conducted with all former students who permanently exited high school and who were receiving special education services at the time of exit.
 The survey gathers information about work and school activities that took place within the first year of exiting high school, whether they graduated, dropped out, or were expected to return but did not.

 Any Engagement refers to respondents who met reporting requirements for one of the four engagement outcomes: Higher Education, Competitive Employment, Other Education, or Other Employment.
 No Engagement refers to respondents who did not meet reporting requirements for any engagement outcomes.

-Report includes statewide outcomes by exit, gender, race/ethnicity, disability, and English proficiency categories.
+Report includes statewide outcomes by exit, gender, race/ethnicity, disability, and language proficiency categories.

-Post-school outcome (PSO) data provide a picture of life after high school for former special education students in relation to postsecondary education and employment.
-Positive post-school outcomes involve some level of “engagement” after high school, meaning that former students are continuing their education or have secured employment.
+Post-school outcome (PSO) data provide a picture of life after high school for all former special education students in relation to postsecondary education and employment.
 PSO data are collected not only for state and federal reporting, but for continuous programmatic improvement.

 School staff and other stakeholders use PSO data to inform practice around transition services including instruction, development of transition plans, activities, and agency collaboration.
 The goal is to increase engagement outcomes and decrease non-engagement.

 PSO data are also tied to the Local Education Agency (LEA) Application for Federal Funds for Special Education.
 School districts must develop a plan to maintain or improve PSO in their application.